 The process is the same as with the rear window, but I want you to pay attention to some details:

-Before we go to steps, I need to tell you some things.
+Before we go to the steps, I need to tell you some things.

-When cleaning the inside windows, you shall not spray the window cleaner directly to the windows.
-Instead of doing that, spray the cleaning solution on the clean microfiber cloth, and then clean windows.
+When cleaning the inside windows, you shall not spray the window cleaner directly on the windows.
+Instead of doing that, spray the cleaning solution on the clean microfiber cloth and then clean the windows.

 It’s especially important when you’re cleaning the windshield.